Helbling-Lab/.github/profile/README.md

 ## Collaborate With Us

 We are always excited to collaborate across disciplines—from control theory to hardware prototyping to applied AI.
-If you're interested in contributing or joining the lab, feel free to [reach out](mailto:email@example.com)!
+If you're interested in contributing or joining the lab, feel free to [reach out to Professor Helbling](mailto:farrell@cornell.edu) or any of the researchers!